 To receive coverage under this health plan, you will be required to choose (or designate) a primary care provider to furnish your primary medical care and to arrange for or coordinate other covered services.
 Your primary care provider can be a network physician who is an internist, family practitioner, or pediatrician, or a network nurse practitioner, or a network physician assistant.
 You have the right to choose (or designate) any primary care provider who participates in your health care network and who is available to accept you or your family members.
 The provider directory for your specific plan option lists the network primary care providers.
-See page 2 for information on how to contact Blue Cross Blue Shield HMO Blue if you need help to choose a primary care provider or to find a listing of your health care network.
+See Part 1 for information on how to contact Blue Cross Blue Shield HMO Blue if you need help to choose a primary care provider or to find a listing of your health care network.
 The network primary care provider who you chose (or designate) is often referred to as your "PCP."
-Certain other network primary care providers have agreed to be "on call" for your primary care providers."
+Certain other network primary care providers have agreed to be "on call" for your primary care provider at times when they are not available.
+These are known as "covering primary care providers."
 This health plan provides the same coverage for these covering primary care providers that it provides for your primary care provider.